This content borrows from the great work of Ichak Adizes and his research into corporate lifecycles and management.

 Role #1 – Produce:

 The first and foremost role of an organization is to produce results.
-The result to be produced — the fundamental reason for the existence of the organization — is to satisfy customer needs.
+The result to be produced — the fundamental reason for the organization’s existence — is to satisfy customer needs.
 This role focuses on producing the product or service offerings to the marketplace.

 Role #2 – Administer: